This guide contains all the necessary steps for migrating email data from one Microsoft 365 instance to another Microsoft 365 instance.

 - Click Start Migration.

 The 90 days is a suggestion, you can select any option you prefer.
 The Pre-Stage migration will migrate only older mail items.
 This can be run multiple times with different timeframes selected to migrate data in smaller chunks.

 Remove Domain from Source

-This should only be done after the Pre-Stage migration pass has completed.
+This should only be done after the Pre-Stage migration pass has been completed.
 Typically, it is done late on a Friday night.
 If you need instructions for removing a domain, refer to this document from Microsoft: Remove a domain from Office 365.

 If there are several domains in the Source tenant being moved to the new tenant, all of them need to be removed.

 In the admin portal, change the UPN of the admin account to the onmicrosoft.com address.

 After domain removal, users will not be able to access their email, unless they know and log in with their tenantname.onmicrosoft.com email addresses.

 After removal, wait 30 minutes for domain removal replication to complete.

 Send an email to the users to let them know what to expect for their Outlook profile reconfiguration.
 If using DeploymentPro, you can use the DeploymentPro Guide now to set up the users on the destination for Outlook profile configuration.